167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

 Can you massage feet when pregnant?

 Sure you can!
-In fact, the feet are one of the parts that are most affected by water retention in pregnancy and massage is an ideal treatment for that.
-Massaging feet while pregnant helps relieve the swellings and cramps you experience, especially due to the heavy bump you’re carrying.
+In fact, the feet are one of the parts that are most affected by water retention in pregnancy and massages are an ideal treatment for that.
+Massaging feet while pregnant helps relieve the swellings and cramps you experience, especially with the additional human being you’re carrying.

 What part of the foot should not be massaged during pregnancy?